Casper Vs. Endy: Which Mattress Is Better? We Put Them To The Test

 Sleep experience:

 I slept on this mattress for just over two weeks.
 It’s an extremely firm mattress (a plus, in my books), but didn’t sink around my body the way I expected memory foam would.
 My first night’s sleep was a glorious step up from the futon I had been sleeping on, and it definitely kept its promise to keep me cool throughout the night.
 After about two weeks, though, the firmness was getting to me.
 There wasn’t a lot of sink in the mattress, which I found uncomfortable.
-I like a mattress that sinks in just a little, which the Casper didn’t.
+I like a mattress that sinks in just a little, which the Original didn’t.

 Endy

 Unlike Casper, Canadian-made brand Endy sells just one mattress model that’s designed “for all.”
-(They also sell pillows and sheets.)
+(They also sell pillows, sheets, bed frames, weighted blankets, and more.)

 The mattress: